School Health Grants

 Project Documents

-This option allows participants to use their funding to attend the annual Big Sky Pulmonary Conference, Asthma Educator Certification Review Course, Diabetes Conference, or other School Health Training event.
-The Montana School Health Program will wave registration fees for the applicants and the mini-grant funding can be used for travel, lodging expenses, and substitute costs.
+This option allows participants to use their funding to attend asthma and diabetes focused educational opportunities, such as the annual Big Sky Pulmonary Conference, an Asthma Educator Course, or the Montana Diabetes Professional Conference.
+Other options will be considered on a case by case basis.
+The Montana School Health Program will waive registration fees for the applicants and the mini-grant funding can be used for travel, lodging expenses, and substitute costs.
 In order to complete this project, the applicant must attend at least one educational events and return the outcomes report form to the School Health Program.
 The school representative attending the conference must directly work with school health initiatives or policies.
 DPHHS may ask for a brief justification for staff attending a conference and the clinical benefit.

 Project Documents